PicThrive/PicThriveApi/emails.rst

 Emails
 ======

-The following endpoint allows for emails to be sent to customers, and for their status to be checked.
+The following endpoint allows for emails to be sent to customers, and for the status to be checked.

 /v1/Email/
 ----------